 - Sip something soothing: Opt for a warm glass of milk or herbal tea instead of heavy meals, spicy food, or fizzy drinks before sleep.

-- Stick to limits: Adhere to recommended alcohol limits (2–3 units for women, 3–4 for men) to ensure better sleep quality.
+- Stick to limits: Adhere to recommended limits (2–3 units for women, 3–4 for men) to ensure better sleep quality.

 - Empty your bladder regularly before bed to reduce the need to wake up during the night.